-The Board, with a recommendation from the Nomination and Remuneration committee, shall determine its remuneration policy, both monetary and non-monetary, taking into consideration the appropriateness for their duty and responsibility as well as the standards for directors of companies in the same business nature.
-Directors' remuneration must be approved by the resolution of shareholders' meeting.
+The Board, on the suggestion of the Nomination and Remuneration Committee, shall determine the policy of both monetary and non-monetary remuneration, taking into consideration transparency and commensuration with their duty and responsibility as well as the standards of the same industry.
+Directors' remuneration shall be approved by the resolution of shareholders' meeting.